kislay536/kislay536.github.io/copy_files/Metro-MPI++.md

 The assignment process is as follows:

-* **System Rank**: A special conceptual process named "system" is always assigned rank 0.
+* System Rank: A special conceptual process named "system" is always assigned rank 0.
 This rank represents all non-partitioned logic, the top-level testbench, and any I/O external to the partitioned instances.

-* **Deterministic Sorting**: To ensure that the analysis is repeatable and stable, the list of discovered partition instance names is sorted alphabetically.
+* Deterministic Sorting: To ensure that the analysis is repeatable and stable, the list of discovered partition instance names is sorted alphabetically.
 This critical step prevents rank assignments from changing between different runs of the tool, which is essential for consistent builds.

-* **Sequential Assignment**: After sorting, the framework iterates through the list of partition instances and assigns them sequential, incremental ranks starting from 1 (e.g., 1, 2, 3, ...).
+* Sequential Assignment: After sorting, the framework iterates through the list of partition instances and assigns them sequential, incremental ranks starting from 1 (e.g., 1, 2, 3, ...).

-* **Centralized Mapping**: These assignments are stored in a map (`m_mpiRankMap`), which serves as the single source of truth for retrieving the rank of any partition instance or the system process during the analysis.
+* Centralized Mapping: These assignments are stored in a map (`m_mpiRankMap`), which serves as the single source of truth for retrieving the rank of any partition instance or the system process during the analysis.
 The final rank for each port and its communication partners is stored directly within the Port and CommunicationPartner data structures.

-The reason we introduce MPI ranks here, even though ranks are a runtime assignment/property, is because by doing this we can correlate any identifier of the partitions with the rank as we control the rank assignment.
-More importantly, it makes the generation of MPI structures and MPI send & receive functions very straightforward.
+The reason why we are introducing MPI ranks here even if the ranks are a runtime assignment/property is because by doing this we can correlate any identifier of the partitions with the rank as we can control the rank assignment and more importantly, it makes the generation of MPI strucutres and MPI send & recieve function very straight forward.

 #### **Reporting for Analysis and Automation**